A Community of Faith, Hope, and Love

 English Readers: Assist Service Leader as appropriate Lead English responsive readings

-Note: Service Leaders automatically qualify as English Readers Please advise Bill Goldberg or Barry Meyer of your interest.
+Note: Service Leaders automatically qualify as English Readers Please advise Bill G. or Barry M. of your interest.

 © 2026 Etz Chayim Huntsville Conservative Synagogue | All Rights Reserved | Website by: WebDetail